There are no more items in your cart

-We are almost vegetarians.
+We are not yet vegetarians but almost.
 We eat our eggs and vegetables.
 We get an organic box once a week in the nearest village.
-I love the idea of local and seasonal products and the challenge of not knowing what will be in the box!
+I love the idea of local products, the seasons and the challenge of not knowing what will be there!

 About cosmetics, I hardly ever use makeup.
-I only use a cleansing milk and toner in the evening and a moisturizer in the morning.
+A cleansing milk and toner in the evening and a moisturizer in the morning.

 For kids, coconut oil to moisturize if necessary and Minois soap to wash them.
 I rather buy products without packaging or with glass packaging, neutral or long-lasting products.

 There are so many!
 Maybe right now Julie from @rudyjude.
 She inspired me to mend the beloved clothes that I couldn't get rid of.
-Consuming less, doing homemade with what I already have.
+Consume less, make homemade with what I already have.
 It’s very satisfying.

 What are the must-see places in Scotland?

 The Scottish Borders!
-Not a touristic place at all, this region in the south of Scotland is incredible.
+Not touristic at all, this region in the south of Scotland is incredible.
 You have to head towards St Mary’s Loch and get lost in the single track roads.

 Apart from my home, I would say Cap Ferret, at my mom's.
-My feet in the sand with the girls around me, watching the ocean.
+My feet in the sand with the girls watching the ocean.

 I am here right now and I want it to be the greatest time - Patti Smith

 The perfume, which is Colette’s one, the Gentle Soap and the Bubble Bath.
-The scent reminds me the scent of childhood.
+The scent remind me the scent of childhood.